viny182/KFloorP/README.md

 Also add your floorplan images to the same path if you want to host all the files together.

 2. Go to your configuration.yaml from your Home Assistant installation add the **"cors_allowed_origins"** to the *http* node config with your webserver IP or URL.
-(The one you will enter on kindle to open KafloorP)
+(The one you will enter on kindle to open KfloorP)
 >http:
   cors_allowed_origins:
     - 'null'